Who Are Your Neighbors and How to Find Out About Them

 do you know who are your neighbors?

-Back in the good old days, everyone knew everyone in the neighborhood and children played together while the adults shared drinks and barbecue in well-manicured backyards.
-Those days are gone, and a staggering 50% of Americans don’t even know their neighbor's names let alone any details about who they are, what they do for work or what kind of people they are.
+Back in the good old days, everyone knew everyone in the neighborhood and children played together while the adults shared drinks and barbecues in well-manicured backyards.
+These days, a staggering 50% of Americans don’t even know who lives on their street, let alone their neighbors' names or any details about them—such as their occupations or personalities.
 This statistic jumps higher for apartment living.

 This fact is interesting because we live so close to these people yet we are comfortable knowing almost nothing about them.
 The bad news is there are dangers in not knowing whom you live near, and it pays to know precisely who resides in the house next door.